Skip to main content

 • OLCC is listed as a certificate holder

-A Special Event Winery (SEW) license allows an Oregon Winery licensee to exercise the retail privileges of the license on a special event licensed premises:
+A Special Event WInery license allows an Oregon Winery licensee to: